How you can work with me

 For those who are confident with strength training, my remote coaching provides a bespoke programme tailored to your particular goals and availability to train.
 Your workouts will be sent to you weekly via an app on which you can log each training session and upload videos for me to review.
 I will be there to offer support, cheer-leading, troubleshooting and accountability as required.

 My clients include: gym-savvy individuals who want specific guidance through their pregnancy; women who are just starting back after giving birth (including those with diastasis recti, prolapse, hernia and/or incontinence); and others who just want someone else to write their programme for them so that they can have a little break from decision-making!

 For every life stage, from pregnancy through to post-menopause, strength training is the bomb.
 It can help us to build and preserve lean muscle mass, develop strong bones and joints, improve our confidence, manage our weight and boost our mood.
 But...it can feel confusing to know what to do and how many times and what weights to use.
 Throw in the nuances of being female in an area of fitness which is still very male-focused, and it can become overwhelming.

 Not with LIFT.
 Each month, I will guide you through a balanced training block or meso.
+Throughout the training block, I check in with you one-to-one to keep you accountable, and support you as needed.
 Each week you get:

 This is female-focused training.
 I will help you to move in a way that’s considerate towards your pelvic health.
 I will talk about how the menstrual cycle might affect your performance from one week to the next.
 Nothing is taboo on LIFT.